The world of coins is full of collectors and students.

 A numismatist is a person who studies coins and money.
 Numismatists approach the world of money more from a historic, social, or artistic sense.

-Numismatists may write books or websites about coins, others simply read and study the countless publications available.
-But read or write, numismatists spend much time finding out about coins.
+Numismatists often write books or websites about coins.
+Others simply read and study the countless publications available.

-Many numismatists even set goals to discover new design varieties, errors, and other interesting things.
+Many numismatists even set goals to discover new coin design varieties, coin errors, and other interesting things about coins.

 Something that many coin collectors enjoy about the hobby is the idea of learning more about historic places, great people, and interesting eras through the designs and backgrounds of the coins in their collections.

-Many people find the minting process to be both a beautiful art and incredible science well worth studying.
+Many people find the process of minting coins to be both a beautiful art and incredible science well worth studying.

 - A Guide Book of United States Coins is one of the best books available for anybody involved in coins.